- Education: University of California, Berkeley, B.A. Political Science • Loyola Law School, Los Angeles, J.D.

 Geoff qualified in California in 2004 and was a litigator in San Francisco for three years before qualifying in England in 2008 and joining Withers LLP's contentious trust and succession team.

 Geoff advises fiduciaries and beneficiaries, as well as creditors or adverse claimants, regarding domestic or multi-jurisdictional trust matters.
-Also, he frequently advises on the validity of wills, including fraud, capacity, undue influence, construction, rectification, and claims under the Inheritance (Provision for Family and Dependants) Act 1975.
+Also, he frequently advises on succession issues including validity claims, fraud, capacity, undue influence, construction, rectification, and claims under the Inheritance (Provision for Family and Dependants) Act 1975.
 Geoff has a particular interest in proprietary estoppel and constructive trust claims.

 While he was in law school, Geoff clerked in the Los Angeles County District Attorney's Office, conducting committal proceedings for felonies including armed robbery and vehicular manslaughter.
 He also volunteered with the Los Angeles County Bar Association's Pro Bono Domestic Violence Project.